MorrisCastro04/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 task 11: script that adds the State object “Louisiana” to the database

 task 12: script that changes the name of a State object from the database

+task 13: script that deletes all State objects with a name containing the letter a from the database